fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

 27. ### What are Advanced Eloquent and Query Builder?

-    Complex eloquent queries are called advanced eloquent.
-Query builder is wrapper for database queries.
+    ...

    **[⬆ Back to Top](#table-of-contents)**

 28. ### Which is Error management?

    Error handling is managing `exception` in a Laravel application.
+Laravel uses App\Exception\Handler for it.

    **[⬆ Back to Top](#table-of-contents)**